Maya religion: Ritual domains

-The only extensive treatment of pre-Hispanic Maya ritual by a near-contemporary concerns Yucatán, particularly the kingdom of Mani, and was written by friar Diego de Landa (ca. 1566).
+The only extensive treatment of pre-Spanish Maya ritual by a near-contemporary concerns Yucatán, particularly the kingdom of Mani, and was written by friar Diego de Landa (ca. 1566).
 However, major ritual domains, such as those of agriculture and kingship, are hardly touched upon by Landa.

 Calendar

 The Maya calendar, connected to networks of sacrificial shrines, is fundamental for ritual life.
 The rites of the 260-day cycle are treated below ('Sciences of Destiny').
-Among the highland Maya, the calendrical rites of the community as a whole relate to the succession of the 365-day years, and to the so-called 'Year Bearers' in particular, that is, the four named days that can serve as new year days.
+Among the highland Maya, the calendrical rites of the community as a whole relate to the succession of the 365-day years, and to the so-called 'Year Bearers' in particular,they have four new year days, that is, the four named days that can serve as new year days.
 Conceived as divine lords, these Year Bearers were welcomed on the mountain (one of four) which was to be their seat of power, and worshipped at each recurrence of their day in the course of the year.

 The calendrical rites include the five-day marginal period at the end of the year.
 In 16th-century Yucatán, a straw puppet called 'grandfather' (mam) was set up and venerated, only to be discarded at the end of the marginal period, or Uayeb (Cogolludo).
 In this same interval, the incoming patron deity of the year was installed and the outgoing one removed.
 Through annually shifting procession routes, the calendrical model of the four 'Year Bearers' (New Year days) was projected onto the four quarters of the town.
 Landa's detailed treatment of the New Year rites – the most important description of a pre-Hispanic Maya ritual complex to have come down to us – corresponds on essential points to the schematic depiction of these rites in the much earlier Dresden Codex.

 Like the Year Bearers, the thirteen twenty-year periods (katuns) of the Short Count were viewed as divine lords in their own right and worshipped accordingly.
 The katuns had specific divine patrons (as mentioned in the Chilam Balam books) and their own priests.